godotengine/godot-docs/classes/class_resourceimporter.rst

 **Inherited By:** :ref:`EditorImportPlugin<class_EditorImportPlugin>`

-Base class for the implementation of core resource importers.
+Base class for resource importers.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This is the base class for the resource importers implemented in core.
+This is the base class for Godot's resource importers.
 To implement your own resource importers using editor plugins, see :ref:`EditorImportPlugin<class_EditorImportPlugin>`.

 .. rst-class:: classref-introduction-group